ycpcs/cs320-spring2019/index.md

 -->

+* **Apr 25** - Changes to the schedule: Monday, 5-6-19 will now have two start-up companies pitching ideas to the class for possible Summer internships, possibly continuing into the Fall and beyond.
+Wednesday, 5-8-19 will now be an in-class team session, rather than the Team Project Milestone 4 presentation.

 * **Apr 9** - Friday, 4-12-19 will be an in-class team work session, unencumbered by Professor Hake's presence, as I will be attending the Undergraduate Research Showcase with the YCAS Radio Telescope teams.
 Even though I won't be in attendance, you are still required to show up for class, as this is an opportunity for you to spend an entire class period working together on your team project.
 The in-class tutors/mentors will take attendance.

 * **Apr 8** - [Team Project Milestone 3: 75% Working System, w/SQL DB](assign/assign03.html) is **due Monday, April 29th**.
 This will be a FORMAL 8-10 minute (max) in-class team presentation/demonstration of your team's progress since milestone 2.
 SQL database functionality **IS REQUIRED** for this milestone.
 A large majority of your classes, methods, test cases, and web page navigation should be implemented by milestone 3, as well.